wbudic/LifeLog/Current Development Check List.md

 ### New Development

+* Interaction - When editing an existing log entry, it needs confirmation, if it isn't a copy (now button wasn't pressed), before overwriting.
+  * Like, Warning! - Existing entry has been changed, are you sure do you want to overwrite it?
 * Configuration needs to be updated, to use CNF 2.2, for system reset, etc.
   * Config file "Data Fix* reset of settings updated to properly revert to factory defaults.
+* Backup/Restore made various db engine aware and compatible.
+As the data is the same.
+  * The data is the same, Structure, binary data and password handling is different, engine dependant.
 * &#10004; Fix themes.
 Themes don't display and set consistently the pages throughout.
   * Login page should use standard default or last set theme.
   * All provided themes to have background image.